azigler/.github/SECURITY.md

 # Security Policy

-> Use this project at your own risk! ⚠️
+> Use this project at your own risk ⚠️

 Please submit any security bugs or vulnerabilities privately via GitHub or [email](mailto:andrewzigler@gmail.com) instead of opening a public issue.